owenkizito/mathscamp-playing-cards/Markdown/Nim.md

 | | | | |

 Arrange 9 sticks in 3 rows as shown.
-Two players take it in turn to remove one or more sticks from a single row.
+Two players take it in turns to remove one or more sticks from a single row.
 The loser is the person to take the last stick.
 Can you find a winning strategy?

 ## Further Instructions